Hopedale Cottage

 • pro A few staff members lack motivation and do not take ownership of their positions as caregivers.

-• pro Staff need to be reminded to monitor residents' restrooms, and residents are only provided with one roll of toilet paper at a time.
+• pro Staff have to be reminded to monitor residents' restrooms, and residents are only given one roll of toilet paper at a time.

-• pro The food served is described as borderline average in selection and variety, with some meals being processed and repetitive.
+• pro The food served is borderline average in selection and variety.

-• pro There is limited outdoor space for residents to enjoy or stroll in the sun due to a graveled pathway.
+• pro The outdoor area does not provide a good space to enjoy or stroll in the sun due to the graveled pathway.

-• pro The facility was considered out of price range for some potential residents, despite their positive impressions of the staff and environment.
+• pro Hopedale Cottage was just out of the price range for some potential residents.

 Review